plone/Products.LinguaPlone/README.txt

 Introduction
 ============

-LinguaPlone aims to be *the* multilingual/translation solution for Plone, and achieves this by being as transparent as possible and by minimizing the impact for existing applications and Plone itself.
+LinguaPlone is *the* multilingual/translation solution for Plone, and achieves this by being as transparent as possible and by minimizing the impact for existing applications and Plone itself.

-It utilizes Archetypes references to do the translation, and all content is left intact both on install and uninstall - thus, it will not disrupt your content structure in any way.
+It utilizes the Archetypes reference engine to do the translation, and all content is left intact both on install and uninstall - thus, it will not disrupt your content structure in any way.
 It also works with WebDAV and FTP.

 LinguaPlone doesn't require a particular hierarchy of content, and will work with any layout of your content space.

 Some benefits of LinguaPlone
 ----------------------------

 - Totally transparent, install-and-go.

 - Each translation is a discrete object, and can be workflowed individually.

 - This also means that it works with WebDAV and FTP.